Frequently Asked Questions

 Not at all.
 We encourage you to try alternative exercises if you need a break from push-ups.
 You can substitute push-ups with sit-ups, squats or another tailored exercise that works for you.

 You may also like to try different types of push-ups throughout the challenge.
-Standard, on your knees, wall push-up or even one-handed push-ups are all encouraged.
+Standard, on your knees, wall push-ups or even one-handed push-ups are all welcome.

 How fit do I need to be to take part?